Naz Elmas

-Naz Elmas (born 16 June 1983) is a Turkish actress.
+Naz Elmas (born 16 June 1983) is a Turkish actress known for her work in television, film, and theatre.
+Elmas first became widely known for her role in the TV drama Haziran Gecesi (2004), one of the most memorable love stories of the early 2000s.
+That same year she appeared on the big screen in G.O.R.A., a sci-fi comedy that turned into a huge hit and still has a loyal following.
+Over the years, she’s played in popular shows like Doktorlar, Filinta, and Ustura Kemal, taking on everything from modern dramas to period adventures.
+Alongside her television work, she continued to play at theatre.

 Biography

 Naz Elmas was born in Istanbul on 16 June 1983.
 Her mother is a teacher and her father works in advertising.
 Her sister, Açelya Elmas, who is 6 years older than her, is also an actress.
 In 2001, she graduated from Özel Kalamış Lisesi and went to Yeditepe University to study theatre.

 Her debut is with guest role in hit series "Gülbeyaz".
 In 2004, she played a lead role in Andaç Haznedaroğlu's hit series Haziran Gecesi.
 In the same year, she made her film debut with supporting role in the Cem Yılmaz franchise sci-fi comedy film G.O.R.A..
 She joined hit medical series Doktorlar.
 Her period roles are in detective series Filinta and "Ustura Kemal" based from comic book.